 pH = -log10[H3O+(aq)]

 There is a CH3COOH acid solution in the laboratory.
 Initial CH3COOH(aq) concentration is 1 mol dm-3.
-After obtaining the equilibrium, calculate followings and mention all the assumptions you made in the calculations.
+After obtaining the equilibrium states, calculate followings and mention all the assumptions you made in calculations.

 Ka of CH3COOH(aq) = 1.8 * 10-5 mol dm-3